-4) Illinois Highway Code [605 ILCS 5/9-123]
+4) Illinois Highway Code [605 ILCS 5/9-123] Referenced in Section 905.110

-- d) All citations to federal regulations in this Part concern the specified regulation in the 20051994 Code of Federal Regulations, unless another date is specified. - e) All materials incorporated by reference are available for inspection and copying at the Illinois Department of Public Health Department's Central Office, Division of Environmental Health, 525 West Jefferson, Springfield, Illinois 62761.
+- c) All incorporations by reference of federal regulations and the standards of nationally recognized organizations refer to the regulations and standards on the date specified and do not include any amendments or editions additions or deletions subsequent to the date specified. - d) All citations to federal regulations in this Part concern the specified regulation in the 2005 1994 Code of Federal Regulations, unless another date is specified. - e) All materials incorporated by reference are available for inspection and copying at the Illinois Department of Public Health Department's Central Office, Division of Environmental Health, 525 West Jefferson, Springfield, Illinois 62761.